Dr Dimitrios Pezaros, CEng, SMIEEE

 Fax: +44 (0) 141 3304913

-Dimitri(o)s is the SICSA Next Generation Internet (NGI) Lecturer at the Embedded, Networked and Distributed Systems (ENDS) Group in the School of Computing Science, University of Glasgow.
-Previously, he has held postdoctoral and senior research associate positions at Lancaster University, where he has worked on a number of EPSRC and EU-funded projects on the areas of network measurement and management, traffic engineering, autonomic communications and network resilience.
-He holds a BSc (Hons.) and a PhD in Computer Science from Lancaster University.
-He has been a doctoral fellow of Agilent Technologies Inc. between 2000 and 2004.
-Dimitris is a member of the IEEE and the ACM, and a fellow of the HEA.
+Prior to joining Glasgow, Dr Pezaros has held postdoctoral and senior research associate positions at Lancaster University, where he has worked on a number of EPSRC and EU-funded projects in the areas of network measurement and management, traffic engineering, autonomic communications, and network resilience.
+He holds a BSc (Hons.) and a PhD in Computer Science from Lancaster University, and has been a doctoral fellow of Agilent Technologies Inc. between 2000 and 2004.
+He is a chartered engineer, a fellow of the HEA, and a senior member of the IEEE.

 The Glasgow Raspberry Pi Cloud makes the news: Lego helps computing science students build future careers